-Our consideration of internal control was for the limited purpose described in the preceding paragraph and was not designed to identify all deficiencies in internal control that might be material weaknesses or significant deficiencies and therefore, material weaknesses and significant deficiencies may exist that were not identified.
-We did identify a deficiency in internal control, described in the accompanying schedule of findings and responses (2018-01), that we consider to be a material weakness.
+Our consideration of internal control was for the limited purpose described in the preceding paragraph and was not designed to identify all deficiencies in internal control that might be material weaknesses or significant deficiencies and therefore, material weaknesses or significant deficiencies may exist that have not been identified.
+However, as described in the schedule of findings and responses (2020-01), we did identify certain deficiencies in internal control that we consider to be material weaknesses.